-- Receiving and reviewing reports on treasury management policies, practices and activities. - Approval of annual strategy.
+- receiving and reviewing reports on treasury management policies, practices and activities. - approval of annual strategy.

-2. Policy and Resources Committee.
+2. Policy and Resources Committee and Investment Sub Committee.

-- Approval of/amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices.

-- Budget consideration and approval.

-- Approval of division of responsibilities.
+- approval of/amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices; - budget consideration and approval; - approval of the division of responsibilities; - receiving and reviewing regular monitoring reports and acting on recommendations; - approving the selection of external service providers and agreeing terms of appointment.

-3. Investments Sub-committee.
+3. Investment Sub Committee.